Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 for no man can do these miracles that thou doest, except God be with him.

-we know- he may have been speaking in an official capacity.
+we know...- Nicodemus may have been speaking in an official capacity.

 Some suggest that his purpose in approaching Jesus was to further the Pharisee's goal of breaking the rule of Rome over Israel, and to establish the Messianic Kingdom.
-Perhaps he wanted to ask Jesus to join forces with them for political change.
+(This would have been consistent with their expectation of the promised Messiah.)
+Perhaps Nicodemus was there to explore ways that Jesus could work with the Jewish leaders to effect the desired political change.

-He regarded Jesus, as he regarded himself, as a teacher with God's blessing (cp. v.10).
+He regarded Jesus, as he regarded himself, as a teacher with God's blessing (cp. v.2,10).

 3:3 Jesus answered and said unto him, Verily, verily, I say unto thee,